howardpchen/ink2md/README.md

   - `output.asset_directory` copies the original PDFs alongside the generated Markdown using the same timestamp suffix (for example, `Report-20240918103000.pdf`).
+  - When targeting an Obsidian vault, set `output.obsidian.media_mode` to `"png"` to render each page as an 800px-wide, 8-bit grayscale PNG with additional lossless optimization, or keep the default `"pdf"` to link back to the source document.
+Existing configs that previously used `"jpg"` should be updated to `"png"`.
+Generated Markdown and attachments now use the same `<name>-<timestamp>` naming pattern as filesystem output to simplify cross-target automation.

 ### Google Drive OAuth setup